ShayHill/paragraphs/README.md

             f"""
             Y - e - e - e - es, Lord love you!
 Why should she die of {self.cause}?
-She come through diphtheria right enough the year before.I saw her with my own eyes.Fairly blue with it, she was.They all thought she was dead; but my father he kept ladling gin down her throat til she came to so sudden that she bit the bowl off the spoon.
+She come through diphtheria right enough the year before.
+I saw her with my own eyes.
+Fairly blue with it, she was.
+            They all thought she was dead; but my father he kept ladling gin down her throat till she came to so sudden that she bit the bowl off the spoon.

             What call would a woman with that strength in her have to die of {self.cause}?
 What become of her new straw hat that should have